jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 ```
 Then select option 3 from the menu.

-### Manual Execution
-You can also run the code directly:
+You can also run the code without run.sh:
 ```bash
 # Navigate to src from the project root
 cd src